-GENEVA — Two weeks after praising U.S. President Donald Trump’s leadership in the global pandemic, the head of the U.N. health agency pushed back on Wednesday against White House attempts at scapegoating and threats of budget cuts.
+GENEVA (AN) — Two weeks after praising U.S. President Donald Trump's leadership in the global pandemic, the head of the U.N. health agency pushed back on Wednesday against White House attempts at scapegoating and threats of budget cuts.

 "Please don't politicize this virus.
 It exploits the differences you have at the national level," World Health Organization Director-General Tedros Adhanom Ghebreyesus told a news briefing.
 "If you want to be exploited, and if you want to have many more body bags, then you do it.
 If you don't want many more body bags, then you refrain from politicizing it."

 Tedros, a politician and public health expert who headed Ethiopia’s foreign affairs and health ministries, reacted to Trump's stinging criticism a day earlier.
 The American president accused WHO of taking too long to raise the alarm over the global pandemic and of being too soft on the Chinese government for attempting to deflect criticism of its initial handling of the outbreak.

 Criticizing WHO as "very China centric," Trump announced plans to withhold U.S. funding for the U.N. health agency.
 “We’re going to put a hold on money spent to the WHO.
 We’re going to put a very powerful hold on it, and we’re going to see,” he told a White House briefing.

 Minutes later, he reversed himself and said he was merely "looking into it."
 Trump acknowledged pulling U.S. funding for WHO would "maybe not" be a well-timed move.

 "I mean, I’m not saying I’m going to do it, but we are going to look at it,” Trump said.
 “I said we’re going to look at it.
 We’re going to investigate it.
 We’re going to look at it.
 But we will look at ending funding.”